| ISRAEL'SEXPIRED

 4, Kofi Annan who as late as on April 29 had expressed his resolution to proceed with the

 inquiry, quietly dissolved the commission, apparently under strong American pressure.
+Since then Israeli forces have vandalized again

 and again the ruined, bleeding camp, with the world community looking the other way.